Sterile Processing Technician Training & Certification

 • Anatomy and physiology: Students who take this course will learn the basic organs and functions of the human body, including common ailments and conditions.

-• Sterilization: In this course, students learn basic duties and procedures for maintaining sterile healthcare tools.
-Students will learn how to appropriately prepare, wrap, and distribute equipment to minimize contagions and maintain healthy hospitals.
-They will also learn how to operate sterilization machinery and enforce decontamination standards in a variety of clinical settings.
+• Sterilization: Students learn basic duties and procedures for maintaining sterile healthcare tools in this course.
+Students will learn to appropriately prepare, wrap, and distribute equipment to minimize contagions and maintain healthy hospitals.
+They will also learn how to operate sterilization machinery and enforce decontamination standards in various clinical settings.

 Accreditation of Sterile Processing Technician Programs

-In addition to choosing a school affiliated with the ARC/STSA, it is wise to verify that a sterile processing technician training program is attached to a regionally accredited university.
-It’s advisable to find a school accredited with one of the regional bodies recognized by the Council for Higher Education Accreditation (CHEA).
-Also, online students would be wise to ensure that their distance learning courses are accredited by the Distance Education Accrediting Commission (DEAC).
-A program's accreditation status can impact graduates' eligibility to sit for certification exams and therefore is worth investigating before enrollment.
+In addition to choosing a school affiliated with the ARC/STSA, verifying that a sterile processing technician training program is attached to a regionally accredited university is wise.
+It’s advisable to find a school accredited by one of the regional bodies recognized by the Council for Higher Education Accreditation (CHEA).
+Also, it would be wise for online students to ensure that their distance learning courses are accredited by the Distance Education Accrediting Commission (DEAC).
+A program’s accreditation status can impact graduates’ eligibility to sit for certification exams and, therefore, is worth investigating before enrollment.

 Career Outlook

-Licensing & Certification
+Licensing & Certification for Sterile Processing Techs

 The CBSPD offers four specialty exams for different tracks of sterile processing technician training: